nv-morpheus/Morpheus/models/model-cards/gnn-fsi-model-card.md

 ## Model Card ++ Explainability Subcard

 ### Name example applications and use cases for this model.
-* This model is intended to be used for testing fraud detection use cases in morpheus pipeline using application of GNN.
+* This model is designed for developers seeking to test the GNN fraud detection pipeline with a small pretrained model
 ### Fill in the blank for the model technique.
 * This model is intended for developers that want to build and/or customize fraud detection applications using graph neural network.

 ### Name who is intended to benefit from this model.
-* This model is intended for users that use transactional data to build fraud detection application.
+* The intended beneficiaries of this model are developers who aim to test the performance and functionality of the GNN fraud detection pipeline using synthetic datasets.
+It may not be suitable or provide significant value for real-world transactions.
 ### Describe the model output.
 * This model outputs fraud probability score b/n (0 & 1).